 Companies House informs HMRC when a new company is registered, so there is no need for you to contact them yourself.
-Shortly after company formation, HMRC will post a letter to your registered office address with your company’s Unique Taxpayer Reference (UTR) and form CT41G (Corporation Tax – Information for New Companies).
+Shortly after company formation, HMRC will post a letter to your registered office address, which will include your company’s Unique Taxpayer Reference (UTR) and information about Corporation Tax.

-The UTR is very important because you will need to provide it whenever you contact HMRC.
-Form CT41G will explain everything you need to know about your company becoming ‘active’ for corporation tax and the statutory information you have to provide for to HMRC.
+The UTR is very important because you will need to provide it whenever you contact HMRC about your company’s tax affairs.
+The letter will explain everything you need to know about your company becoming ‘active’ for corporation tax, including the information that you are required to provide to HMRC.

-If you do not plan to start trading immediately, you should contact your local corporation tax office to inform HMRC that your company is dormant.
-We will discuss dormant company requirement in more detail at the end of this article.
+If you are not planning to start trading immediately, you should contact your local corporation tax office to tell HMRC that your company is dormant.
+We will discuss dormant company requirements in more detail at the end of this article.

 How and when to register for corporation tax

 If your company is active (trading) it will be liable for corporation tax on all taxable income.
 A company is considered active for corporation tax purposes when:

 - It carries on any trading or professional business activity.

 - Goods and services are bought and sold with a view to making a profit or surplus.